-2. If you don’t have a German bank account they open it for you (bank account is a requirement for the loan)
+- If you don’t have a German bank account, they open it for you (a bank account is a requirement for the loan)

 In short, you can complete the entire process of mortgage finding, application, and receiving via Loanlink24.
-Not even mentioning that they speak English, all processes can be completed without knowing a German word.
+Not even mentioning that they speak English, all procedures can be completed without knowing a German word.